saffre-rumma/www/stories/jobs/ma.rst

 - feel well with authoring PR texts
 - have experience with managing information systems in general and database applications in particular
-- understand why software must be free and can explain shat choice to others
+- understand why software must be free and can explain that choice to others

 **Your duties**